How to sell your house at auction for the best price

 The best place to start is Rightmove.
 Simply search for your town or city and then filter the results by ‘Auction Property’.
 This should give you a few options.

 Another fantastic resource is Auction House, which has a large database of auctions sale, up coming auctions and auction houses.
 The site lists Auction houses by region.

 One of the biggest property auction databases in the UK is Property Auction Action.
 They act as a mini search engine.
 You can view upcoming auction dates and lots, auction house and a wide range of fantastic advice.

 How do I choose an auction house?

-This is a tricky decision as a smaller auction house might be cheaper and hungrier but they might lack the marketing clout that the larger players have.
+This could be as difficult as te decision to sell your house at auction.
+That said, base your decision on what they bring to the table.
+For example, a smaller auction house might be cheaper and hungrier but they might lack the marketing clout that the larger players have.